surelybassy/RegressionAnalysisProject/SQL Queries/SQL_Tasks.md

 ```

 9. What is the average price of all the properties in your data?
+*The average property value in the database is $540,296.57.*

 ```
-CODE HERE;
+SELECT ROUND(AVG(price),2) AS 'AveragePrice' FROM house_price_data;
 ```

 10. In this exercise we will use simple group by to check the properties of some of the categorical variables in our data

 -What is the average price of the houses grouped by bedrooms?
 The returned result should have only two columns, bedrooms and Average of the prices.
 Use an alias to change the name of the second column.

 -What is the average sqft_living of the houses grouped by bedrooms?
 The returned result should have only two columns, bedrooms and Average of the sqft_living.
 Use an alias to change the name of the second column.

 -What is the average price of the houses with a waterfront and without a waterfront?
 The returned result should have only two columns, waterfront and Average of the prices.
 Use an alias to change the name of the second column.

 -Is there any correlation between the columns condition and grade?
 You can analyse this by grouping the data by one of the variables and then aggregating the results of the other column.
 Visually check if there is a positive correlation or negative correlation or no correlation between the variables.

 11. One of the customers is only interested in the following houses: